sharovatov/teamlead/articles/tests-persuasion.md

 If your aim is to introduce autotest and not to bully your manager or fellow developers, do yourself a favour — sound positive, frame the proposal as smth like ‘see the positive changes we can have if we introduce autotests’.

-If your manager approved autotests at this stage, that’s great.

 #### Cost of implementation and fear

+If your manager approved autotests at the previous stage, that’s great.

 If they don’t then maybe your suggestion seems too costly, let’s say you suggested to stop the software delivery until all code is covered or you just said that total coverage would take a year.